OliverZott/velosaurus-backend/README.md

 ## Github Pipeline

-- File paths arerelative to the root of the repository (GitHub Actions workflows run in the context of your repository.)
+- File paths are relative to the root of the repository (GitHub Actions workflows run in the context of your repository.)
-- **Github Secret** and **env vars** for connectionstring
+- **GitHub Secret** and **env vars** for connection string
 - **main_velosaurus-api.yml** adaption to substitute before deployment

 ## Next steps